IBM/ibmz-accelerated-for-tensorflow/README.md

 unset TF_CPP_VMODULE
 ```

 Finally, you can use TensorBoard for profiling.
-Custom operations has been built
+Custom operations have been built
 to include additional profiling events.
 More information about TensorBoard can be
 found [here](https://www.tensorflow.org/tensorboard/get_started).